uldahlalex/fs25_5_2/README.md

 #### Task
 Use this event handler library to implement a basic event handler for a WebSocket API.
-The server event must be capable to saving an object to a database and returning it to a client.
+The server event must be capable to saving an object to a database and returning it to all clients connected to the WebSocket API.

 #### Instructions